Bonjour! France welcoming back (vaccinated) tourists

 A stroll in Pablo Picasso’s footsteps in Montmartre; breathing in the scents of Provence; a humbling walk along D-Day beaches: These and all of France’s other attractions will once again become easily accessible to most foreign tourists from next week — if they are vaccinated.

 France is putting itself back on the menu as a destination for international tourists who have had coronavirus jabs.
-The government announced Friday that it is removing the need for coronavirus tests for vaccinated Europeans and allowing vaccinated tourists from most of the rest of the world, including the United States, to also come back, provided they have a negative test.
+The government announced Friday that it is removing the need for coronavirus tests for vaccinated Europeans.
+It also is allowing vaccinated tourists from most of the rest of the world, including the United States, much of Asia, Africa, the Middle East and North and central America to also come back, provided they have a negative test.

+The relaxed rules will kick in from Wednesday, offering a boost for France’s tourism sector.
+For French tour guide Linda Zenou, the return of foreign visitors cannot come soon enough: unemployment payments that she’s been surviving on during the pandemic stopped last month, leaving her with “no more resources, nothing.”
+The 61-year-old has had no foreign tourists to guide since she led a busload of English and Spanish speakers around the Palace of Versailles in February 2020.

+“Every day there are announcements that the Americans — ‘Whoopee!’ — et cetera are coming back,” she said.
+“It’s going to take time to put in place and since I’m desperate, it’s hard to be positive.”

 Outside of Europe, most of the rest of the world is classed as “orange” in the new travel rulebook released Friday by the French government.